31st Marine Expeditionary Unit: 1980s and 1990s

-Iraq 1998-99

-In November 1998, Saddam Hussein’s regime was failing to comply with United Nations resolutions and interfering with weapons inspectors looking for weapons of mass destruction.
-As the crisis came to a head, the 31st MEU was recalled back to Okinawa.
-At the time, most of the MEU's Marines were on Guam conducting urban warfare training and a new infantry battalion had just arrived from CONUS.
-All Marines and equipment were eventually loaded by November 11 at which time the ships set sail for the Persian Gulf.
-From November 1998 through February 1999, the 31st MEU sailed off the coast of Kuwait, participating in Operation Southern Watch and Operation Desert Fox.
+In November 1998, Saddam Hussein's regime was failing to comply with United Nations resolutions and interfering with weapons inspectors looking for weapons of mass destruction.
+As the crisis came to a head, the 31st MEU was recalled to Okinawa.
+At the time, most of the MEU's Marines were on Guam conducting urban warfare training, and a new infantry battalion had just arrived from CONUS.
+All Marines and equipment were loaded by 11 November, at which time the ships set sail for the Persian Gulf.
+From November 1998 to February 1999, the 31st MEU sailed off the coast of Kuwait, participating in Operation Southern Watch and Operation Desert Fox.